Archway tube station: Design

 Following the success of this nine car arrangement, nine car operation was implemented between Kennington and Edgware, but with only a limited number of stations being accessible from the rear two cars.
 These were Kennington to Leicester Square inclusive and Golders Green to Colindale inclusive.
 Nine car trains did not stop at Mornington Crescent but this was because, at this time, all Edgeware trains did not stop there.
 Stations south of Tottenham Court Road operated with two cars in running tunnel.
 However, north of Hampstead, the stations were converted for nine car platforms as the stations are not in tunnel.
 The service was eventually extended to Edgware, but site constraints meant that only seven and a half cars could be accommodated on platform 1 only so either Edgware was a non nine car station or passengers were allowed to disembark via the communicating doors.

-All nine car operation was suspended on 6 September 1939 when the line was split into wo sections for the installation of flood gates just after World War II was declared.
+All nine car operation was suspended on 6 September 1939 when the line was split into two sections for the installation of flood gates just after World War II was declared.
 It was never reinstated.